britishsoftware/checklists/Go Live Checklist.md

 - [ ] non-SSL to SSL redirect has been setup
 - [ ] Favicon has been added
 - [ ] 301 redirects have been implemented
+- [ ] Remove trailing slashes from URLs
 - [ ] Ensure only necessary fonts, weights and character sets are installed
 - [ ] Any CDN'able assets have been switched to use CDN (Google CDN, etc)
 - [ ] Production URLs have been allowed in Webfont packs (Typekit, etc)